Vehack/Flack.Develop-1/README.md

-# This project contains 2 laboratory works - translator and registration.
+# This project contains 2 laboratory works - translator and registration(without a database).